andy-schulz/thekla-core_outdated/README.md

 ## Usage
 You can use thekla in 2 ways:
 * as a WebdriverJS Wrapper or
-* as an screenplay implementation
+* as a screenplay implementation

 The following examples are using Jasmine as a testing framework